bandlab/Guide/about/team.md

 Having been introduced by a mutual friend, Wil started working with Ben Bowler in 2013.
 The duo went on to start Chew in early 2014.
 After finishing the Ignite accelerator programme, Wil and Ben launched the platform in early 2015.
 To date, they've raised a seed investment round, welcomed nearly 20,000 users to Chew and hired their first employee.

-Wil spends too much money on Nike products, enjoys burgers, burritos and gin (and the odd calzone) while listening to music that frightens his mother.
+Wil is known for his rather unnecessary trainer collection, and enjoys the odd burger, burrito and whiskey while listening to music that frightens his mother.
+He's also a record label manager and sometimes amateur DJ.

 ## Sam Millar